 Developing an artificial hip joint has not been an easy task; continually improving the design and the materials used still takes a lot of research time.
 Metals, alloys and plastics need to mimic the properties of living tissue very closely.
 A hip prosthesis has to take the weight of the body without buckling or snapping but it must be flexible enough not to restrict movement.
 The materials used need to be accepted by the body and to allow the artificial hip joint to heal and then function well.
 Developing a hip prosthesis that can stand up to the massive wear and tear of constant movement over many years is still a challenge.

-Hundreds of thousands of people worldwide have a hip replacement every year, so there is a good incentive for manufacturers of artificial hip joints to produce very high quality products at a reasonable cost.
+Hundreds of thousands of people worldwide have a hip replacement every year (OECD Health at a Glance 2013), so there is a good incentive for manufacturers of artificial hip joints to produce very high quality products at a reasonable cost.

 Which type of hip prosthesis is right for me?

-This is a difficult question to answer and will ultimately depend on the past experience of your surgeon.
+This is a difficult question to answer and will ultimately fall to your surgeon to determine, with your input.
 He or she will probably advise that you have a type of hip prosthesis that has been tried and tested and is known to be long-lasting.
 The new ceramic hip joints might seem appealing but they are not right for everyone.
-We still don’t know how these joints will behave in the long term.
+We still don’t know how these joints will behave in the long term (National Joint Registry for England and Wales: Report 2013).

 Your surgeon will probably advise a type of hip prosthesis that they have used before, and that have provided good, long-lasting results.
 Whether you have a cemented or uncemented hip replacement depends mainly on your age and activity level but most of the common types of hip prosthesis are available for each of these surgical techniques.